Keksuccino/docs_fancymenu/fma.md

 That's it for the `metadata.json` file.
 Save it now and close the text editor.

 ## The Frames

+> Is is recommended to use **200 frames at max** at a **max resolution of 1080p** per animation, because animations eat lots of memory and they are not videos.
+They are meant to be used for short animated loops, not to play full videos with 24 FPS.
+{.is-danger}

 The frames of your animated texture go into the `frames` folder.